electron/governance/policy/joining-governance.md

 ## Steps

-1. Submit a the Workflow form for "New Governance Member" in #wg-community-safety channel.
+1. Submit the Workflow form for "New Governance Member" in #wg-community-safety channel.

 2. Update the Working Group README file to include the new member.